 The District created a defined area ("Defined Area No. 1") by order dated August 10, 2020.
 Defined Area No. 1 encompasses approximately 205 acres, and includes portions of the Mill Creek North and Mill Creek South subdivisions, as well as the entirety of the Creekside Court and Flagstone subdivisions.
-Defined Area No. 1 held a bond and maintenance tax election on November 3, 2020, at which election the voters within Defined Area No. 1 approved unlimited tax bonds for various purposes, as well as maintenance taxes.
+The District held a bond and maintenance tax election in Defined Area No. 1 on November 3, 2020, at which election the voters within Defined Area No. 1 approved unlimited tax bonds for various purposes, as well as maintenance taxes.
 See "RISK FACTORS - Future Debt," and "THE BONDS - Issuance of Additional Debt."
 Defined area bonds are payable solely from taxes levied against taxable property within such defined area.
-Defined Area No. 1 has not issued any bonds at this time.
-Further, Defined Area No. 1 levied a maintenance tax of \$0.25 in 2023.
+The District has not issued any bonds for Defined Area No. 1 at this time.
+In 2024, the District levied a maintenance tax of \$0.25 for the Defined Area No. 1 only.
 Below is a summary of Defined Area No. 1:

 Approximate Acreage 205

 Date Created 08/10/2020

 Defined Area Bonds Currently Outstanding None

-2023 District Tax Rate \$1.23 per \$100
+2024 District Tax Rate \$1.23 per \$100

-2023 Defined Area Tax Rate \$0.25 per \$100
+2024 Defined Area Tax Rate \$1.25 per \$100